Forced Marriage of Children Happens in America, Too

 Honor violence is all too familiar to Amin.

-She had tried to run away from her husband’s house in Pakistan.
-Upon hearing that Amin was gone, her father reached for his gun, clutching it tight as he waited for male relatives to catch her.
+Before her parents’ return to the U.S. she had tried to run away from her husband’s house in Pakistan.
+Hearing that Amin was gone, her father reached for his gun, clutching it tight as he waited for male relatives to catch her.

 The men caught Amin and forced her to return.
 To protect Amin’s life, other family members locked her father in the house for days.
 They hoped he would put away his gun.
 He eventually did.

 Many are not as lucky.
-Most girls in danger of a child marriage or honor killing in the U.S. do not come to the attention CPS or other social service agencies.
+Most girls at risk of a child marriage or honor killing in the U.S. do not come to the attention CPS or other social service agencies.

-In 2009, when 20-year-old Noor Almaleki, an Iraqi-American, rejected an arranged marriage in Arizona, her father struck her with his car and killed her.
+In 2009, when 20-year-old Noor Almaleki, an Iraqi-American, rejected an arranged marriage in Arizona, her father struck and killed her with his car.

 In 2008, Yaser Said shot his two teenage daughters in the back of his taxicab in Texas.
-He killed one for having a boyfriend.
-He killed the other for rejecting an arranged marriage to an older man in Egypt.
+He killed one for having a boyfriend and the other for rejecting an arranged marriage to an older man in Egypt.

 Sixty-seven percent of the girls and young women surveyed by the Tahirih Justice Center said their issues had not been identified as problems by local agencies.